danielpenno/danielpenno/README.md

 > 🖖🏾 I am Daniel, I am 26 years old, attending technologist degree in DevOps (2021-2023) at UNOPAR, and have a Technical Course in IT (2009-2012), at Instituto Federal de Educação, Ciência e Tecnologia do Tocantins.
 >
 > 🆙 Professional with huge experience supporting servers (7 years about).
-I have experience with Linux and Windows systems environments.
+Experience with Linux and Windows systems environments.
 Have worked with networks and firewalls with on premise environments.
 Knowledge of DevOps Culture and tools requested in the market.
-At this moment I'm doing courses to specialize at DevOps.
 >
 > 💻Knowledge:
 > >